MorpheusNephew/too-tasty-of-a-trade/app/backend/README.md

 # Backend

-This is the server that will be used to fulfill all desires of the front-end
+The first iteration of this service is return a list of ticker symbols that matches a certain criteria that will be defined later.

 - [Backend](#backend)
   - [Resources](#resources)